HarishOP2U/Software-Testing/Automation_Testing_Selenium.md

 # Automation Testing

-Perfroming the testing with help of tools is known as Automation Testing.
+Performing the testing with help of tools is known as Automation Testing.

 -> challanges in Manual testing